 Rating priority

-When the platform processes a call, it tries to find a price using three levels.
+When the platform processes a call, it tries to find a price using four levels.
 Each level acts as a safety net for the one above:

-Tariff rate — the platform looks for a specific rate in the tariff assigned to the number.
+Tariff rate — the platform looks for a specific rate in the tariff found through the resolution chain.
 This is the normal pricing method.
 Most calls are rated here.

-Per-class markup — if the tariff has no rate for the call type, the platform checks for a per-class markup on the number, then the customer.
+Per-class markup — if the tariff (or default tariff) has no rate for the call type, the platform checks for a per-class markup on the number, then the customer.
 This fires during rating and uses the best available cost (suggested retail, CDR cost, or carrier cost).

 Fallback markup — if the call is still unrated at billing time, the platform applies the fallback markup.
 It checks the tariff first, then the number, then the customer.
 This is the final safety net before a call appears as a billing error.

-Calls that pass through all three levels without finding a price appear in the pre-billing report and billing errors.
+Calls that pass through all four levels without finding a price appear in the pre-billing report and billing errors.

 Tariff rates

 Each tariff contains individual rates for specific call types.
-The tariff page shows defaults on the left and the full rate list on the right.
+The tariff page shows the tariff defaults on the left and the full rate list on the right.
+The sections below describe the fields on a rate.
+For the procedural steps to add, edit or delete rates, see Managing rates.

 Rate identification